ahmedsalaheldin12/CI-CD-Project/README.md

 terraform apply

-- SSH into the private instance and start deploying your K8s cluster
+- SSH into the private instance and start deploying Jenkins with ansible on your K8s cluster

 bash
-kubectl apply -f "add file name here"
+ansible-playbook playbook.yaml

+- Deploy backend application on kuberetes using jenkins piepline

 ## Contributing